fcf-framework/fcf-framework-lock/README.md

 Packet provides functions for locking on a file and named mutexes.
 The package is compatible with UNIX systems and Windows.

+Supported OS: UNIX & Windows

+The package supports NODEJS version 6 and all following.

 Package description page: https://fcf-framework.tech/packages/fcf-framework-lock

 ## lockFile(string a_filePath, function a_cb)